Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 We already added key on local.
 But this does not mean that this account is registerd on pylons chain.
 Now we can register an account with the key added.

 We can use `pylonsd tx pylons create-account` command for this.
+Run `pylonsd config keyring-backend test` first.
+Then run:

 ```
-pylonsd tx pylons create-account <account-name> --from pylo16v53vnxv2vlqkpmpe490dsz6prwrtwp40jgn8d --keyring-backend=test
+pylonsd tx pylons create-account <account-name> --from pylo16v53vnxv2vlqkpmpe490dsz6prwrtwp40jgn8d
 ```

 For the `from` flag, you should give the address of the key genereated.
 We used the address of `jack` key.
 Note your chain has to be running while you create/add the keys and create the account